EdwinDev6/landing-design-parallax/README.md

 * Open the index.html file in your web browser.

 ### Use
-Navigate the page using the scroll bar or mouse wheel.<br>
+* Navigate the page using the scroll bar or mouse wheel.
-Watch as page elements move at different speeds, creating a parallax effect.
+* Watch as page elements move at different speeds, creating a parallax effect.